Ann0404/Assignments/GALAXY.md

    * Extracting from history.
      Once all the processes have been completed, the failed jobs are removed.
+Once this is done, a workflow can be created from the history.
+Anew history can be created and the same workflow can be executed in this history as long as it has the right data set for analysis.

+   * Importing workflows.
+     Workflows can be imported from the shared data in the galaxy platform .
+They can also be imported from the web by pasting the URL in the import          section.

+   * Manual creation of workflows.